 The Probability of Supernatural Gods

 As for monotheism, as I already pointed out, even if a supernatural One True God is logically possible (and as I’ll get to in a moment, I suspect it is not), then if P1 is true, the probability that this God exists is still infinitely close to zero: because infinitely many gods are possible, but God is here being defined as the one and only, and of all possible combinations of gods that could exist (in this universe alone, much less across all the infinite universes there would be), that only one would be selected to exist bears odds of many infinities to one against.
 It’s pretty much the most improbable thing humanly conceivable.
-In fact, it must necessarily have a probability of zero now, for the simple reason that once other gods exist, it becomes logically impossible for there ever to be one and only one God.
+In fact, it must necessarily have a probability of zero now, for the simple reason that once other gods exist, it becomes logically impossible for there to have been one and only one God.
 So if all the infinite multiverses born of the original nothingness did not at that singular moment produce one and only one God over all of them (and him the most marvelous and perfect of all the singular gods there could have been), then that ship has sailed.

 Since we observe there to be no such God in our universe, we know that no such God came to be.
 Therefore, none ever can come to be.
 But if you let go of your dogmatic and emotional need to “believe” in that extremely improbable God, and instead just clinically examine what possible gods are left, there could one day perhaps be a really supremely awesome “supernatural” Boltzmann God (or may even already be countless many of them, scattered across other universes we’re not in).
 If supernatural gods are logically possible.
 So that’s the question.
 But before we answer that, let’s explore the logical consequences of assuming that such gods are logically possible.